golemfactory/awesome-golem/README.md

 - [gvm-vim](https://github.com/canokaue/gvm-vim) - Golemized docker image for compiling the VIM editor.
 - [YaJSapi fork with greeting example](https://github.com/rezahsnz/yajsapi) - Simple Node.js requestor app that greets you.
 It writes some important message to a file and then downloads it for you, the basic eskeleton of a requestor app.
 Look in `examples/greetings`.
 - [Golem Image Sharpening](https://github.com/visualNext/golem) - A tool to sharpen images.

+## Bounties and Rewards

+- [GLM Rewards Program](https://blog.golemproject.net/community-incentives-program/) - A program that incentivizes activity within development, support, content creation, and more.
+- [Gitcoin Bounties](https://gitcoin.co/golemfactory/bounties) - A collection of open bounties and hackathons hosted on Gitcoin.

 ## Developer and Requestor Resources